Stocks Fall As Strong US Jobs Data Cloud Hopes For Rate Cut - UrduPoint

 Stock markets slid Friday as better-than-expected non-farm payrolls data in the United States clouded investors' hopes for steep cuts in interest rates in the world's biggest economy

-Among Europe's leading blue-chip indices, Frankfurt's DAX, Paris's CAC 40 and London's FTSE were all down by around half a percent in mid-afternoon trade.
+Among Europe's leading blue-chip indices, Frankfurt's DAX, Paris's CAC 40 and London's FTSE all ended the day over half a percent lower.

-On the other side of the Atlantic, Wall Street also shed around 0.5 percent.
+On the other side of the Atlantic, Wall Street similarly lost around 0.5 percent in midday trading.

 Normally, financial markets should take heart from a stronger US economy, to which the latest jobs data testify -- with 224,000 new positions being created last month, well in excess of forecasts.